Simply put; if you had only one city to visit during your Japan stay, make it Kyoto.

 5. Shoren-in Temple: This under-rated temple has a classic Zen garden and peaceful surroundings.
 Thankfully its never crowded to enjoy the tea that is served here.
 You will remember this cuppa more than any other.
-The elements of zen garden here are an example for anyone wanting to try it at thier homes!
+The elements of a Zen garden here are an example for anyone wanting to try it at their homes!
 Pure bliss!

 6. Nijo Castle: This was the seat of power of the Shoguns and has a beautiful moat all around it.
 You will surely be enthralled by the intricate wood carvings and watch out for the Nightingale’s floor in Ninomaru Palace.

 7. Gion: Though Gion is placed at number seven, don’t for a second try to miss this place.
 You’d get a better feel of this place and the nuances of Geishas if you have a guide or if you are on one of the walking tours.
 It is filled with the classic Japanese teahouses and each house is a great photo op in itself.
 Add the orange lighting at night and it turns magical.
 You can easily spend a few hours strolling here and may even spot a Geiko (Geishas of Kyoto) Maiko (Apprentice Geisha).
 While you are at it watch out for the characteristic symbols of each district of Gion including the lantern designs.
 You can catch a Maiko show or tea ceremony if free.